-1-year old survives overdose; mother charged in Madison County
+1-year-old survives overdose; mother charged in Madison County

-MADISON COUNTY, Ind. – A Madison County mother is facing time behind bars after investigators say her 1-year old child was saved from an overdose on suboxone.
+MADISON COUNTY, Ind. – A Madison County mother is facing time behind bars after investigators say her 1-year-old child was saved from an overdose on Suboxone.

 Janelle Norman, 24, is charged with neglect of a dependent resulting in serious injury.
 The incident happened in August, but charges were filed and she was booked into the Madison County Jail this week.

-“This child’s very fortunate to be alive,” Madison County Prosecutor Rodney Cummings said.
+"This child's very fortunate to be alive," said Madison County Prosecutor Rodney Cummings.

 According to court documents, police were called to the hospital in reference to the baby overdosing.
-Two doses of Naracan were administered.
+Two doses of Narcan were administered.
 The baby lived.

-According to court documents, Norman told police she found a partially dissolved orange pill in the child’s mouth, removed it and took her to the hospital emergency room, all within a span of about 25 minutes.
-Norman denied having suboxone or orange colored pills in the apartment.
+According to court documents, Norman told police she found a partially dissolved orange pill in the child's mouth, removed it and took her to the hospital emergency room, all within a span of about 25 minutes.
+Norman denied having Suboxone or orange-colored pills in the apartment.

-According to court documents, two others contradicted Norman’s version of events, including one who said the pills were that of the mother’s boyfriend.
+According to court documents, two other people contradicted Norman's version of events, including one who said the pills were that of the mother's boyfriend.

 "She didn't really want to take her daughter to the hospital until about an hour or two later," neighbor Kelsey Hunt said.